p-adema/info-vis/docs/dataset-preprocessing.md

 $$\textrm{SalaryGap} = \frac{S_{\textrm{man}} - S_{\textrm{woman}}}{S_{\textrm{man}}}$$

-In most plots we plot a percentage version of this, which is the salary gap formula described above multiplied by 100.
+In most graphs we show a percentage version of this, which is the salary gap formula described above multiplied by 100.

+Let's say in the Netherlands the average annual salary for men is &euro;80,000 and for women &euro;60,000.
+Then the salary gap will be 25% using the aforementioned calculation.
+If women are the ones making &euro;80,000 per year and men make &euro;60,000, then the salary gap will be -33,3%.
+We call the percentage outcome a *male-favoured gap* if the percentage is above zero.
+When the outcome is below zero, it is considered a *female-favoured gap*.
+Both men and women earn equal salary when the outcome is exactly zero.